 Latest BUZZ!
-SHOCKING!
 Shakti Arora & Neha Saxena Were Already Married!

 Third Person!

 This is not all!
-Spotboye had also reported that the third person is the reason for their break-up.
+Spotboye had also reported that a third person is responsible for their break-up.
 According to the Indonesian media, Shakti has been getting closer with his fellow contestant, who is a singer - Zaskia Gotik.

 Shakti & Neha Were Already Married???